I just grabbed two great sparkling rosés at Trader Joe’s and had to share them!

 When we finally finished the hike we got home around 8pm, and collapsed on the couch with a Trader Joe’s pesto veggie pizza and wine.
 We, (well I) was sunburned to the nines, covered in bites, and parts of me hurt that I didn’t even know existed, but we made it!
 And it really was an epically gorgeous hike.
 Next time, I would recommend planning three days for this trip, so that you have a day in between to enjoy the surrounding, relax and recover before the 10 mile trek back.
 Also – bring Deet.
 Ours hadn’t arrived yet from Amazon, and we figured we could make it.
 MISTAKE.

-Next up on the hiking blog: Three days in the Velma Lakes, Desolation Wilderness Tahoe!
+Next up on the hiking blog: Three days at Velma Lakes in Desolation Wilderness Tahoe!

 Here are some of the best, most escapist, most binge worthy things I have watched on Amazon during the Pandemic: